|

 JACK Synopsis:

-From Jack’s romance with Jacqueline Bouvier, their marital difficulties due to his philandering, on through his successful campaign for the Presidency, JACK - ACT TWO conveys the magic of their presence, the idealism he shared with his younger brother, Bobby, how it – and they – dazzled, and began to change this Country in positive ways.
+From Jack’s romance with Jacqueline Bouvier, their marital difficulties due to his philandering, on through his successful campaign for the Presidency, JACK conveys the magic of their presence, the idealism he shared with his younger brother, Bobby, how it – and they – dazzled, and began to change this Country in positive ways.

 |